Challenges in the Life of Andre Agassi in a Detailed Timeline

 1993: Doubles Title and Injury

 In 1993, Andre Agassi won the only doubles title of his career at the Cincinnati Open with Petr Korda.
-He missed much of the early part of that year due to injuries and required wrist surgery late in the year.
+He missed much of the early part of the year due to injuries, lost in the first round at the US Open, and required wrist surgery late in the year.

 1997: Methamphetamine Use